DON ALFONSO CARRANZA MARTIN, 88

 arrives in the cuffs, one hanging over his wrist,

 Don Alfonso Carranza Martin, 88,

-like government officials.
+one way or the other, flipfloppinglike government officials.
 His daughter

 in the United States sent him this shirt

 is the name of the refugee camp

 run by the Lutheran Church.

 I ride in the pickup with Pastora Abelina Gómez.